kill9zombie/elixir_dojo/DOJO.md

     'ABC'
     iex>

 As you can see, we've picked up a curious thing from the Erlang shell.
-If a list can be entirely repesented in ASCII, then that's how the shell prints the list.
+If a list can be entirely represented in ASCII, then that's how the shell prints the list.
 For the most part you don't have to worry about it because we tend to use binary strings in Elixir.

 The other representation is as a binary string.
 This tends to be the most used string type in Elixir.